0xcert/framework/docs/guide/certification.md

 // => { description: ..., image: ... }
 ```

 We also need the create evidence data.
-These recipes will enable third-paries to recalculate asset imprint and thus verify and prove  the validity of the public metadata above.
+These recipes will enable third parties to recalculate asset imprint and thus verify and prove the validity of the public metadata above.

 ```ts
 const evidence = await cert.disclose(data, [